Ipilimumab (By injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Chest pain, shortness of breath, swelling in your hands, ankles, or feet
+- Chest pain, trouble breathing, swelling in your hands, ankles, or feet

 - Fever, chills, cough, sore throat, and body aches